SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

-# Creating a CI/CD pipeline for your cloud application
+# Creating a CI/CD Pipeline for your Cloud Application

 ## Introduction